FAQ icon

 MTTC ESL endorsement test

 Interns must pass the Michigan Department of Education MTTC ESL exam for endorsement.
-The MTTC will be taken in July, after all courses for the endorsement (except the practicum) are completed.
+The MTTC will be taken in July, after all courses for the endorsement are completed.

 Spring and Summer coursework credits